joshcanhelp/josh-to-11/input/posts/2020/2020-12-31-protect-wordpress-rest-api-with-oauth2-auth0.md

 * If we got an error of some kind, including that the user does not exist, then we send a custom identity claim `https://wp/has_account` set to `false` so the receiving application knows that we might not be able to call the WP API as the current user
 * If everything worked out according to plan and we get a user back, we set `https://wp/has_account` to `true` and then the requesting application knows it can call the WP API with the access token it received

-I added logging (use the [Real-time Webtaks Logs extension](https://auth0.com/docs/extensions/real-time-webtask-logs) to see them during login) to help determine what's happening if there is a problem.
+I added logging (use the [Real-time Webtask Logs extension](https://auth0.com/docs/extensions/real-time-webtask-logs) to see them during login) to help determine what's happening if there is a problem.
 Some or all of these can be removed once you confirm that the Action is working.

 ## Build your Application